boazsegev/iodine/README.md

 ```

-## Iodine 0.1.x - is this an upgrade?
+## I loved Iodine 0.1.x - is this an upgrade?

-This is **not** an upgrade, this is a **rewrite**.
+This is **not** an upgrade, this is a **full rewrite**.

 Iodine 0.1.x was written in Ruby and had tons of bells and whistles and a somewhat different API.
 It was limited to 1024 concurrent connections.

 Iodine 0.2.x is written in C, doesn't have as many bells and whistles (i.e., no Websocket Client) and has a stripped down API (simpler to learn).
-The connection limit is computed according to the system limits and connection overflows are terminated with an optional busy message, so the system won't crash.
+The connection limit is calculated on startup, according to the system's limits.
+Connection overflows are terminated with an optional busy message, so the system won't crash.

 ## Why not EventMachine?

 You can go ahead and use EventMachine if you like.
 They're doing amazing work on that one and it's been used a lot in Ruby-land... really, tons of good developers and people on that project, I'm sure.

-But me, I prefer to make sure my development software runs the exact same way as my production software, so here we are.
+But me, I prefer to make sure my development software runs the exact same code as my production software, so here we are.

 Also, I don't really understand all the minute details of EventMachine's API, it kept crashing my system every time I reached ~1024 active connections...
 I'm sure I just don't know how to use EventMachine, but that's just that.

 Besides, you're here - why not take Iodine out for a spin and see for yourself?

-## Do you want to contribute?
+## Can I contribute?

 Yes, please, here are some thoughts: